 Six Schools of Indian Philosophy, Part 6

-Jun 08, 2012 CANADA (SUN) The last in a six-part summary of the primary schools of classic Indian philosophy.
+The last of a summary of the primary schools of classic Indian philosophy.

 The Vedanta School